coding-chimp/podlove-web-player-rails/README.md

 And add this line to `app/assets/stylesheets/application.css.scss`:

-    //= @import "podlove-web-player";
+    @import "podlove-web-player";

 ## Usage ##

 Use the `podloveaudio` or `podlovevideo` helpers to inplement the audio or video player into your views.
-The helper is modelled after the shortcode of the Podlove Web Player WordPress plugin and can be given all the options mentioned in it's [FAQ][pwpw] as a hash.
+The helper is modelled after the shortcodes of the Podlove Web Player WordPress plugin and can be given all the options mentioned in it's [FAQ][pwpw] as a hash.
 Basic usage would look like this:

     <%= podloveaudio(src: 'http://mysite.com/mymedia.mp3', duration: '03:33', title: 'My track') %>